What is DataScienceSF?

 Do you have trouble identifying targets in a larger population?
 If you find it difficult to identify people, geographic areas, or categories to target, data science can help.

-Reduce your backlog
+Prioritize your backlog

 Do you have a backlog that you tackle via first in, first out and are worried that you’re missing priority cases?
 Data science can help identify high, medium, and low priority cases by analysing existing data.